Master of Healthcare Administration

 MHA Minimum Prerequisites

 The minimum level of mathematics required for the MHA program is statistics.
 If students have not completed this course, they must do so early in their program prior to enrolling in MHA courses.
-Statistics may be waived if the student scores in the 50th percentile or higher on the quantitative section of the GMAT.
+College algebra may be waived if the student scores in the 50th percentile or higher on the quantitative section of the GMAT.

 Computer literacy is an essential skill for success in the MHA program and success in a professional business career.
 The minimum skills required are the ability to use a word processor, a spreadsheet, the Internet, and Windows.
 Students are required to maintain e-mail and Internet accounts on the Idaho State University network.